 So, if you or your church are working with children, and would like to use our activity books with a view perhaps, to even create an African theme for a few weeks, and so learn a little more about Africa, then please contact us for prices at firstname.lastname@example.org

-In Mozambique itself, we thank God for Sunday schools in the town and district of Marromeu that recently received more Sunday school for material, and for churches in the Nhamatanda and Monte Xiluvo districts, that recently received further Bible studies.
+In Mozambique itself, we thank God for Sunday schools in the town and district of Marromeu that recently received more Sunday school material, and for churches in the Nhamatanda and Monte Xiluvo districts, that recently received further Bible studies.

 Please also pray for the health of our team, especially our representative, Manuel, who has recently been very poorly.

 Translation work:It has been a busy time in regards to translation work which Cámica has been doing for missions and organizations working in Mozambique.
 The work is interesting and varied, ranging from the translation of manuals related to the construction of dams for agriculture projects, across to material for evangelism and teaching of the Scriptures in churches.
-In addition to this, Inácio, a member of our team in Beira, has been helping to translated some Bible study material from Portuguese into the Sena language for rural churches in the centre of the country.
+In addition to this, Inácio, a member of our team in Beira, has been helping to translate some Bible study material from Portuguese into the Sena language for rural churches in the centre of the country.

-The translation work that remains a very important part of the work we do, and enables us to join and work together with others in God’s harvest fields.
+The translation work remains a very important part of the work we do, and enables us to join and work together with others in God’s harvest fields.
 We therefore would greatly value your prayers for this work, remembering the importance of having good quality translations so that the work of God can continue to move forward to reach and touch many more lives and communities.